Symbiosis-Quantum-Club/Quantum-Computing-and-QML-a-Comprehensive-Roadmap/README.md

 - Qiskit includes domain libraries (Finance, Nature, Machine Learning) that link quantum computing to real-world use cases.
 ---
 ## What is Cirq?
--An open source quantum framework developed by Google.
+- An open source quantum framework developed by Google.
 It's designed for "NISQ" (Noisy Intermediate-Scale Quantum) devices, meaning it gives you fine-grained control over gate placement and timing, which is crucial for experimenting with current quantum hardware.

--Building Quantum Circuits: Cirq lets you design quantum circuits from scratch, choosing specific quantum gates (like Hadamard, CNOT, Rx) and applying them to individual qubits.
+- Building Quantum Circuits: Cirq lets you design quantum circuits from scratch, choosing specific quantum gates (like Hadamard, CNOT, Rx) and applying them to individual qubits.
--Simulating Quantum Programs: You can run your quantum circuits on a simulator right on your own computer, allowing you to test and debug your quantum algorithms before trying them on actual quantum hardware.
+- Simulating Quantum Programs: You can run your quantum circuits on a simulator right on your own computer, allowing you to test and debug your quantum algorithms before trying them on actual quantum hardware.

 -Running on Quantum Hardware: Cirq integrates with Google's quantum processors (like Sycamore), enabling you to execute your designed circuits on real quantum computers.